Tjhayhay/Bible-Beasts-Project/README.md

     - You should be able to provide access to the hosted application, which can be achieved without the need for a unique domain or Route 53 entries.
 It could simply be an IP address or the generated AWS URL.
     - Once deployed, provide instructions for how updates to the application would be deployed by Spruce.

 4. **Observability**: Set up observability for the application.
 This could include application logs, metrics, and traces.
-You can choose to use any tool or service for this task (like New Relic, Datadog, etc.).
+We strongly recommend you use New Relic for this challenge as that is the tool we are currently using.
 Be prepared to show how you would use the observability tools to debug an issue with the application.
 Tasks:
-    - Be ready to explain your observability setup and why you chose the tool(s) you did.
     - The process for setting up observability should be well defined and repeatable.
     - Can you use any IAC tools to configure your dashboards and settings?
     - The observability setup should be able to provide useful information for debugging issues with the application.